 “God, I feel, has a plan for all of us.
 God calls us in ways that might seem hidden,” the bishop said.
 “We are all part of the body of Christ.”

-RC consecrated woman Jill, who grew up in Versailles, explained that she helped lead a retreat at Moeller High School in Cincinnati when she first heard a call.
+RC consecrated woman Jill, who grew up in Versailles, explained that she helped lead a retreat at Moeller High School in Cincinnati when she first heard God’s call.
 She noticed the priests and Sisters at the retreat seemed so happy and at peace.
 It got her thinking about religious life.
-She soon met the Consecrated Women of Regnum Christi and found a fit.
+She met the Consecrated Women of Regnum Christi and found a fit.

 The women nodded and smiled as the speakers shared their stories.